Frequently asked questions

 Are English Setters easy to train?

-Most popular coat colours in ES are: orange belton, blue belton and tricolor.
-Oranges are born always solid white, Blues and Tris white with some black markings already visible after birth.
-Tricolors are revealed after couple of days when the brown markings appear on a black and white dog.
-The spots usually show up as soon as 5-6 week of age and very rapidly they cover up the face, later also the rest of the body.
-The process of pigmentation may not be finished until 1 year of age.
-That is why we can only estimate what he will look like later as an adult based on the markings we see already on a young puppy and the coat of his parents.
+In the ES population today, the most popular coat colours are: orange and blue belton.
+Orange setters are born always solid white, Blues and Tris are born already with some black markings visible right after birth.
+Tricolors are revealed after couple of days when the tan appears around the eyes and ears.
+The rest of the spots usually show up as soon as 5-6 week of age and very rapidly they cover up the face, feet and later also the rest of the body.
+The process of pigmentation may not be finished until 1-2 years of age.
+That is why we can only estimate what the puppy will look like as an adult based on the markings we see already and the coat of his parents.
 Generally speaking very white pups usually do not turn into a heavy spotted dog and a dark puppy will continue to get darker with age.

 Male or female?

 There is no right answer.
 No sex is "better".
-Some prefer girls and you will never convince them for adopting a boy and all the way round.
+Some owners prefer females and you will never convince them for adopting a male and all the way round.